Criminal Justice Bachelor of Science

 Mission

 Our mission is to provide students with a high-quality liberal arts education in the interdisciplinary field of criminal justice.
-We also aim to maintain a network of local, state, federal, and academic institutions through outreach and research.
+Maintain a network of local, state, federal and academic institutions through outreach and research.
 Criminal Justice majors are prepared to engage in civic endeavors and to assume field positions in criminal justice and social service agencies or enter graduate programs.

 What is Criminal Justice?